 The Sunday School: Russell M. Nelson as president, Joseph B. Wirthlin as first counselor, Richard L. Warner as second counselor, with all the members of the board as at present constituted.

-Primary: Naomi Maxfield Shumway as president, Sara Melissa Broadbent Paulsen as first counselor, and Colleen Bushman Lemmon as second counselor, with the following as members of the board: Trilba J. Lindsay, Anna F. Bailey, Reta D. Baldwin, Beulah D. Burgoyne, Virginia B. Cannon, Carmen M. Dibble, Fulvia C. Dixon, LaNore D. Espenschied, Claudia F. Eliason, Thelma W. Fetzer, Camille S. Gambles, Ruth M. Gardner, Mary Jane E. Johnson, Marjorie C. Kjar, Jeanne J. Larson, Ruth H. Lundgren, Patricia C. Maughan, Phyllis B. McMullin, Blanche B. Miles, Dorthea C. Murdock, Della Mae I. Rasmussen, Kathleen E. Reese, Dorothy B. Taylor, Donna S. Waters, and Dawn J. Young.
+Primary: Naomi Maxfield Shumway as president, Sara Melissa Broadbent Paulsen as first counselor, and Colleen Bushman Lemmon as second counselor, with the following as members of the board: Trilba J. Lindsay, Anna F. Bailey, Reta D. Baldwin, Beulah D. Burgoyne, Virginia B. Cannon, Carmen M. Dibble, Fulvia C. Dixon, LaNore D. Espenschied, Claudia F. Eliason, Thelma W. Fetzer, Camille S. Gambles, Ruth M. Gardner, Mary Jane E. Johnson, Marjorie C. Kjar, Jeanne J. Larson, Ruth H. Lundgren, Patricia C. Maughan, Phyllis B. McMullin, Blanche B. Miles, Dorthea C. Murdock, Della Mae I. Rasmussen, Kathleen E. Reese, Dorothy B. Taylor, Donna S. Waters, and Dwan J. Young.

 All in favor of the auxiliary organizations’ officers, please make it manifest.
 Any contrary by the same sign.